icicbltd/icicb-casino-minesweeper-server/README.md

 # Minesweeper Server
-This is VideoPoker Game Server for Atari Casino Platform.
+This is Minesweeper Game Server for Atari Casino Platform.
 Server's main communication method is http communication. you can learn http communication about this repositry.